emoneybag/mazegame/README.md

  - [Credits](#credits)

 ## Updates
-Trying to fix the code by changing script to use the pygame module instead of base/vanilla python I will continue to update for now
+Trying to fix the code by changing script to use the pygame module instead of base/vanilla python.
+I will continue to update for now

 ## About